maxmurdoch/flock/src/pages/index.md

     important risks before you take-off.
   list:
     - icon: images/uploads/icons-house.svg
+      text: >-
+        Flock Cover analyses population density data to inform you of nearby schools, hospitals and prisons.
       title: Inhabited spaces
     - icon: images/uploads/icons-circle.svg
+      text: >-
+        The app identifies high-risk areas in your Flight Area, such as power plants, military bases, and busy roads.
       title: Ground hazards
     - icon: images/uploads/icons-plane.svg
+      text: >-
+        Be alerted to surrounding airports and heliports, and keep up to date with real-time NOTAMS.
       title: Restricted airspace
     - icon: images/uploads/icons-cloud.svg
+      text: >-
+        Receive hyperlocal weather information such as wind speed, temperature, and probability of rainfall.
       title: Hyperlocal weather
   title: Know your risks before you fly.
 calculator:
+  description: >-
-  description: Give us an idea of your flying habits for an estimated quote.
+    Give us an idea of your flying habits so we can give you an estimated quote.
-  title: How much could you save?
+  title: Get a quick quote
 secondTestimonial:
   - author: 'David Dennison, Parrot Mambo FPV pilot'
     image: /images/uploads/testimonial/3.jpg